 - On the Workspace, click on Create, then New Form.
 You can also access the editor through My RSpace > Create Form.

 - This opens up the form editor.
 You can use:

-- Add Field to add fields such as number, text, choice, and date fields to the form.
+- Add Field to access the field type popup from which you can create your choice of number, string, text, choice boxes, radio buttons, date, or time fields to the form.
 Fields might have additional values that can be added, such as a default value, and ranges of acceptable values which are used to validate input into documents created with that form.